IvanShires/credential_rotation/readme.md

 ## Features
 - Allows servers that miss a credential cycle, to be reprovisioned by the credential shuffle tool, to the new secret.
-- Allows you to add a archived secret on-demand, in the event a server has a secret installed that is not known to the software.
+- Allows you to add a archived secret on-demand, in the event a server has a secret in-use that is not known to the software.
 - Reduces the risk of malpractice with credentials, as end users *shouldn't* have access to secrets.
 Only applications.

 ## How-To